A World Based on Abundance

 See William Catton’s Overshoot, pp. 275-276.

-My opinion that environmentalists are hooked on austerity and are ideologically opposed to an abundance concept has been formed from many years of interacting with them and watching others attempt to interest environmentalists in free energy.
+My opinion that environmentalists are hooked on austerity and are ideologically opposed to an abundance concept was formed from many years of interacting with them and watching others attempt to interest environmentalists in free energy.
 Richard Heinberg is merely one example of many.

 See, for instance, Jared Diamond’s The Third Chimpanzee, chapter 17, “The Golden Age That Never Was.”